 Shanghai steel futures track spot market higher as demand improves

-BEIJING, Nov 22 (Reuters) - Steel futures prices in China jumped on Monday, with hot-rolled coils and construction rebar climbing more than 3% at market open to narrow the gap with spot prices, as traders cheered a marginally improved consumption of industrial metals.
+BEIJING, Nov 22 (Reuters) - Steel futures prices in China jumped on Monday, with hot-rolled coils and construction rebar climbing more than 4% in intraday trade to narrow the gap with spot prices, as traders cheered a marginal improvement in consumption of industrial metals.

-Apparent demand of five main steel products in China, including rebar, wire rod, hot-rolled coils and others, gained for two consecutive weeks and was up 4.2% last week from early-November, data from Mysteel consultancy showed.
+Apparent demand for five main steel products in China, including rebar, wire rod and hot-rolled coils, gained for two consecutive weeks and was up 4.2% last week from early-November, data from Mysteel consultancy showed.

-"In the short term, property-related policy is expected to see improvement, which could probably lift market sentiment," Galaxy Futures wrote in a note, warning that spot market still faces risk of lower costs and consumption.
+"In the short term, the property-related policy is expected to see improvement, which could probably lift market sentiment," Galaxy Futures wrote in a note, warning that the spot market still faced risk of lower costs and consumption.

-Spot prices of rebar and hot-rolled coils are about 400 yuan and 200 yuan higher, respectively, than the currently most-traded January futures contracts.
+Spot prices of rebar and hot-rolled coils were about 400 yuan and 200 yuan higher, respectively, than the currently most-traded January futures contracts.

-Analysts with GF Futures noted that possible marginal easing of real estate financing situation is not likely to reverse steel demand of January deliveries.
+Analysts with GF Futures noted that possible marginal easing of real estate financing situation was not likely to reverse steel demand of January deliveries.

-Hot-rolled coils SHHCcv1, used in cars and home appliances, increased 1.1% to 4,414 yuan a tonne.
+Hot-rolled coils SHHCcv1, used in cars and home appliances, closed 0.9% higher at 4,405 yuan a tonne, after rising 4.7% earlier in the session.

-Stainless steel futures on the Shanghai bourse SHSScv1 inched 0.7% higher to 17,245 yuan per tonne.
+Stainless steel futures on the Shanghai bourse SHSScv1 rose 1.2% to 17,330 yuan per tonne.

 Prices for steelmaking ingredients on the Dalian Commodity Exchange were mixed.

-Benchmark iron ore futures DCIOcv1, for January delivery, surged 4% to 547 yuan a tonne.
-Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 were up $1.5 to $91.5 a tonne on Friday, according to SteelHome consultancy.
+Benchmark iron ore futures DCIOcv1, for January delivery, surged 6.2% to 558 yuan a tonne.
+Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 were up $1.5 at $91.5 a tonne on Friday, according to SteelHome consultancy.

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips and Subhranshu Sahu)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))